How eBay's Buyer Protection Program Works

 What Buyer Protection Means

-eBay Buyer Protection is a promise to shoppers on the U.S. eBay site (eBay.com) that eBay will intervene in disputes between buyers and sellers and make things right when they have gone wrong for buyers and the seller has failed to act adequately to resolve the dispute.
+eBay Buyer Protection is a promise to shoppers on the U.S. eBay site (eBay.com) that eBay will intervene in disputes between buyers and sellers and make things right when they have gone awry for buyers—and its a case where the seller has failed to act adequately to resolve the dispute.

 Buyers that file a successful claim under the program are usually: